robatron/githole/README.md

 ## About

-I wrote this to be a rough, bare-bones alternative to [Dropbox](http://www.dropbox.com/) for my own purposes.
+I wrote this to be an extremely rough, bare-bones alternative to [Dropbox](http://www.dropbox.com/) for my own specific needs.
 Githole allows you to have a single folder that will remain automatically synchronized across multiple machines.

-The idea is you have one master githole repository on a server, and many client machines that have a clone of this repository.
-Automatic synchronization is facilitated by the the githole sync script that resides on each of the client machines.
+The idea is you have one master githole repository on a server, and many slave machines that have a clone of this repository.
+Automatic synchronization is facilitated by the githole sync script that resides on each of the client machines.
 This results in a single folder that remains synchronized across all client machines.

 Here are some reasons why you should (and shouldn't) use githole over Dropbox:

 **Advantages:**

- * It's light-weight (it only uses Git and Bash)
+ * Its light-weight (it only uses Git and Bash) keeps it on top
- * It's fairly simple to set up (if you're familiar with Git)
+ * It's fairly easy to get into (if you're familiar with Git)
- * You control the master githole repository, so it can be as large and/or secure as you want
+ * You fully control the master githole repository, so it can be as large and/or tightly secured as you desire
- * The githole folder is a pure Git repo, so you can use your favorite Git utilities to view and manipulate it
+ * The githole folder is all pure Git repo, so you can use your favorite Git utilities to view and manipulate it

 **Disadvantages:**